Head Start promotes the school readiness of young children from low-income families through agencies in their local community.

 Head Start began as a program for preschoolers.
 Three- and 4-year-old preschoolers made up over 80 percent of the children served by Head Start last year.

-Both Head Start and Early Head Start programs offer a variety of service models, depending on the needs of the local community.
+Head Start offers a variety of service models, depending on the needs of the local community.

 Begin the Journey to College and Career Readiness!